Python Programming Tutorial

 Lists are mutable, ordered collections that can contain elements of any data type.
 They are dynamic and allow various operations such as adding, removing, and modifying elements.

-print(fruits[1]) # Access second element
+print(snacks[1]) # Access second item

 Python Tuples